-Chelsea Shanoff is a Canadian saxophonist and teacher.
-Drawn to strange sounds and collaboration, Chelsea is a member of Thin Edge New Music Collective and has performed with notable groups such as the National Ballet Orchestra, Niagara Symphony Orchestra, Contact Contemporary Ensemble, Esprit Orchestra, the Bicycle Opera Project, Toy Piano Composers, and Caution Tape Sound Collective.
+Chelsea Shanoff is a Canadian saxophonist, teacher, and yoga instructor.
+Chelsea is a member of Thin Edge New Music Collective, and has performed with notable groups such as the National Ballet Orchestra, Niagara Symphony Orchestra, Contact Contemporary Ensemble, the Bicycle Opera Project, Toy Piano Composers, and Caution Tape Sound Collective.
 Chelsea has performed throughout Canada, the United States and South America.
-Chelsea’s projects have been supported by the Toronto and Ontario Arts Councils and she has commissioned and premiered works by composers such as Bekah Simms, Chris Thornborrow, Robert Lemay, Hiroki Tsurumoto, David Jaeger and Adam Scime.
+Her projects have been supported by the Toronto and Ontario Arts Councils and she has commissioned and premiered works by notable composers such as Bekah Simms, Chris Thornborrow, Robert Lemay, Hiroki Tsurumoto, David Jaegar and Adam Scime.

-Chelsea is on faculty at the University of Toronto where she teaches applied lessons to undergraduate and graduate saxophonists, coaches chamber groups, and leads masterclasses.
-Chelsea is currently pursuing her Doctorate of Musical Arts at the University of Toronto, with mentorship from saxophonist Dr. Wallace Halladay, cellist Paul Widner, somatic pedagogue Angela Haweleshka, and researcher Dr. Michael Thaut.
-Chelsea’s research interests include saxophonists’ posture, playing-related injuries, and holistic movement practices.
+Chelsea is on faculty at the University of Toronto where she teaches applied lessons to undergraduate and graduate saxophonists, coaches a saxophone quartet, and leads masterclasses.
+Chelsea is currently pursuing her Doctorate of Musical Arts Degree at the University of Toronto, researching performance-related injuries and posture among saxophonists.
 As a yoga instructor with a curiosity for exploring the mind-body connection, Chelsea enjoys leading yoga-based classes and workshops for both musicians and non-musicians.
-She is currently teaching yoga at St. Joseph’s Hospital in Toronto.
+She is currently teaching yoga to patients at St. Joseph’s Health Centre in Toronto.

 Chelsea received her Masters of Music from Arizona State University, where she studied saxophone performance with Dr. Timothy McAllister.
 She completed her Bachelors of Music in Performance from the University of Toronto studying with Dr. Wallace Halladay.
-Chelsea was curator at the Music Gallery from 2014-2018, and is now currently working as an assistant to Master Performing, a mental skills training program for musicians.
+Chelsea has also received lessons and masterclass instruction from saxophonists Taimur Sullivan, Alex Dean, Rhonda Taylor, Nobuya Sugawa and Ida Toninato.